Tjaitil/Adventurous/README.md

 to different handlers which calls the provided models.
 The handlers are organized by their main purpose.
 For example GET request and POST request have different handlers.
 There is a own errorhandler for AJAX calls.

-The program does not used static methods but rather try and stay true to dependency injection principle.
-Mostly for debugging purposes.
+The backend consisting of PHP doesn't use static methods but rather try and stay true to dependency injection principle.
+Mostly for debugging purposes and to include only necessary files.
+For the SQL, the code uses PDO to interact with database.
 The game is hosted by domeneshop.no and FTP is used for publishing the code.